openstack/mistral/doc/source/overview.rst

 Main use cases
 --------------

-Task Scheduling - Cloud Cron
+Task scheduling - Cloud Cron
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 A user can use Mistral to schedule tasks to run within a cloud.
 Tasks can be anything from executing local processes (shell scripts, binaries) on specified